New speakers are added continuously. Please check back to see the latest updates to the Strata Conference + Hadoop World

 Edmund Kohlwey is a developer and data scientist at Booz Allen Hamilton.
 For the last three years, he has helped government clients adopt and develop their big data capabilities across many different problem domains.

 Marcel Kornacker is a tech lead at Cloudera and the architect of Apache Impala (incubating).
 Marcel has held engineering jobs at a few database-related startup companies and at Google, where he worked on several ad-serving and storage infrastructure projects.
 His last engagement was as the tech lead for the distributed query engine component of Google’s F1 project.
-Marcel has a PhD in databases from UC Berkeley.
+Marcel holds a PhD in databases from UC Berkeley.

 Yekesa Kosuru is a Distinguished Architect at Nokia.
 He leads the Data & Analytics engineering team.
 The team is responsible for building and managing the NoSQL platform and the Big Data Analytics Platform.
 The NoSQL platform executes hundreds of millions of key-value queries a day and the Big Data Analytics platform hosts multiple petabyte and executes over 10,000 jobs a day, with more than 600 users.